+Calorimeters are instruments designed to measure the total energy deposited in a target.
+They are considered scintillating when the chosen target material emits mono-energetic photons (scintillation) when stimulated with incoming radiation.
+These devices are described as cryogenic due to their reliance on temperature sensors that operate at millikelvin levels for data readout.
+In a cryogenic scintillating calorimeter two signals are detected: the phonon signal (heat signal) and the scintillation light signal.
 While the phonon signal precisely measures the energy deposited in the crystal by the particle interaction, the light signal provides particle discrimination, as the amount of scintillation light produced strongly depends on the particle type.
-Particle discrimination allows to separate potential signal events (nuclear recoils) from common backgrounds (beta/gammas) – a crucial advantage for any rare event search.
+Particle discrimination allows us to separate potential signal events (nuclear recoils) from common backgrounds (beta/gammas) – a crucial advantage for any rare event search.
 Furthermore, the possibility to even discriminate nuclear recoils off Na and I in a COSINUS detector is a very powerful tool to study rare-processes on target nuclei.

-In order to arrive at a comparable sensitivity to DAMA/LIBRA we aim for an energy resolution of the NaI calorimeter of sigma=0.2 keV, corresponding to an energy threshold of 1 keV, independent of the interacting particle.
+In order to arrive at a comparable sensitivity to DAMA/LIBRA we aim for an energy resolution of the NaI calorimeter of 0.2 keV, corresponding to an energy threshold of 1 keV, independent of the interacting particle.

-The figure below shows simulated data for an exposure of 100 kg d for a COSINUS detector meeting the performance goals.
-Data points are plotted in the light yield vs. energy plane.
-The light yield is defined as the ratio of light to phonon signal, normalized to one for beta/gamma interactions.
-Black dots are events originating from a flat beta/gamma-background contribution of 1c/(keV kg d) plus a 40K contamination with an activity of 600 μBq corresponding to the DAMA/LIBRA background budget .
-In the horizontal bands the following event classes are expected: beta/gamma-events in black, scatterings off Na and I in blue and green, respectively.
-The contribution from 40K is visible as a line at around 3 keV in the beta/gamma-band.
-The red events result from a contribution of a hypothetical dark matter particle with a mass of 10 GeV/c2 and an interaction cross-section of 0.0002 pb.
-This hypothetical particle is consistent with the interpretation of the DAMA/LIBRA modulation signal by Savage et. al .
+The depicted simulation showcases data that could be gathered with a target mass and exposure time of 100 kg days, equivalent to operating eight cubic NaI crystals, each about 2 cm on a side, for a year.
+This simulation assumes a COSINUS detector achieving a performance goal with an energy threshold of 1 keV and a conservative measured scintillation yield of 4%, although the best COSINUS detector to date has reached 13.1%.
+Data points are represented in the “light yield vs. energy” plane, where light yield is the ratio of light to phonon signal, normalized to unity for beta/gamma interactions.
+Black dots illustrate events from a uniform electron/gamma background of 1c/(keV kg day) and a 40K contamination with an activity of 600 μBq, akin to the DAMA/LIBRA background.
+Horizontal bands indicate the anticipated distribution of three event types: electron/gamma events in black, scatterings off sodium (Na) in blue, and iodine (I) in green, with 40K contributions appearing as a distinct line at about 3 keV within the electron/gamma band.
+Red events denote the influence of a theoretical dark matter particle with a mass of 10 GeV/c^2 and an interaction cross-section of 0.0002 pb, aligning with the DAMA/LIBRA modulation signal interpretation by Savage et al .

-R. Bernabei et al., NIM A 592, 297 (2008).
+R. Bernabei et al., The DAMA/LIBRA Apparatus, NIM A 592, 297 (2008)

-C. Savage et al., J. of Cosmol. and Astropart.
+C. Savage et al., Compatibility of DAMA/LIBRA dark matter detection with other searches, J. of Cosmol. and Astropart.
 Phys.
-2009, 560 010 (2009).
+2009, 560 010 (2009)